Benjamin Mendy wins around £8.5m from Manchester City, judge rules

 “But then, I am also fairly sure that no other single claimant has ever alleged that sums in the region of £11 million have been deducted from his wages.”

-Mr Mendy’s position is that he is an innocent man whose career has been ruined and life blighted by false sexual allegations and that Man City had abandoned him in his hour of need.
+Mendy’s position is that he is an innocent man whose career has been ruined and life blighted by false sexual allegations and that City had abandoned him in his hour of need.

 Judge Dunlop ruled the nature of that suspension was “precautionary” and there were no findings of misconduct made by the FA.

-She concluded the suspension was therefore an impediment to him fulfilling his contract to train and play for Man City, which was “involuntary” or “unavoidable” on Mr Mendy’s part.
+She concluded the suspension was therefore an impediment to him fulfilling his contract to train and play for City, which was “involuntary” or “unavoidable” on Mendy’s part.

-Mr Mendy, who now plays for French Ligue 2 club Lorient, said team mates Raheem Sterling, Bernardo Silva and Riyad Mahrez all lent him money.
+Mendy, who now plays for French Ligue 2 club Lorient, said team-mates Raheem Sterling, Bernardo Silva and Riyad Mahrez all lent him money.

 As a result of allegations that turned out to have all been dismissed, he spent over four months in custody – time he can never get back